great-expectations/great_expectations/docs/docusaurus/docs/guides/validation/validation_actions/how_to_trigger_email_as_a_validation_action.md

 ---
-title: How to trigger Email as an Action
+title: Trigger Email as an Action
 ---

 import TechnicalTag from '@site/docs/term_tags/_tag.mdx';